Expensify/App/PERFORMANCE.md

 ### Performance Metrics (Opt-In on local release builds)

 To capture reliable performance metrics for native app launch we must test against a release build.
-To make this easier for everyone to do we created an opt-in tool (using [`react-native-performance`](https://github.com/oblador/react-native-performance) that will capture metrics and add a new menu option to display them in the Settings page.
+To make this easier for everyone to do we created an opt-in tool (using [`react-native-performance`](https://github.com/oblador/react-native-performance) that will capture metrics and display them in an alert once the app becomes interactive.
 To set this up just set `CAPTURE_METRICS=true` in your `.env` file then create a release build on iOS or Android.
 The metrics this tool shows are as follows:

 - `nativeLaunch` - Total time for the native process to intialize
 - `runJSBundle` - Total time to parse and execute the JS bundle